 It is music to my ears that my repertoire of curries and other roughly-Indian cuisine is rapidly expanding.
 The realisation that ground almonds, one of my favourite ingredients, is an accepted ingredient in a number of curries, set my considerable culinary imagination wild.
 When used, ground almonds always succeed in imparting a truly special quality that is never immediately obvious.
 However, on closer inspection, it is difficult to overestimate the richness and luxurious texture they bring.
-Happily, this recipe deserves to be counted among my very best and is certainly on-par with my beef curry and fragrant chicken curry.

 Sweet Potato and Almond Curry